Blinken talks of 'reducing strategic dependencies' ahead of Modi visit CanIndia News

 “It will shift a key component of our clean energy supply chains to a close partner.
 That’s what we mean when we say we are building more resilient, more diversified supply chains,” he added.

-Secretary Blinken did not say the US has expectations of India on “reducing strategic dependencies”, but it could be an acknowledgement and acceptance of India’s dependence on Russian oil, which it has been getting at heavily discounted rates for its own use and export, to circumvent US-led western sanctions.
+Secretary Blinken did not say the US has expectations of India on “reducing strategic dependencies”, but it could be an acknowledgement and acceptance of India’s dependence on Russian oil, which it has been getting at heavily discounted rates for its own use and export, to circumvent US-led western sanctions, and arms.

-The Secretary of State was extremely bullish on the bilateral relationship and pitched his own speech as a run-up to Modi’s upcoming visit.